ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 24.08.28

-What toufik san really want to do is not mentioned in his presentation, sensei asked
+What toufik san really want to do is not mentioned in his presentation, sensei asked "have you mentioned many supportive work and why you dont argue, are not market traders arent take any helps from others" Distinguish between the belief and something is confirmed.
+About the research isses where is the prove that you